targets.yml

 id

 Unique identifier for the target.
-Used as the snapshot directory name.
+Used as the ZFS dataset name and snapshot directory.
 Must be unique across all classes.

 Use a descriptive naming convention like <host>.<service>.<type> — e.g. rp.nginx.config, db1.postgres.data.